Periodontics Post-Operative Care

 Caring For Your Surgical Dressing

 The surgical dressing or “pack” was placed in your mouth for several reasons, the most important being to assist in the healing and to allow for more comfortable eating.
 This dressing takes several hours to harden, so care must be taken not to disturb it during this time.
-You should avoid smoking, eating or drinking of warm fluids for at least two hours.
-Do not “play” with the dressing with the tongue.
+You should avoid smoking, eating, or drinking of warm fluids for at least two hours.
+Do not “play” with the dressing with your tongue.

 Loss of Surgical Dressing

-Using An Ice Pack
+Using an Ice Pack

-What To Do If Bleeding Occurs
+What To Do if Bleeding Occurs

-Do NOT rinse mouth for the first few hours.
+Do NOT rinse your mouth for the first few hours.
 Slow oozing (bleeding) may occur for several hours.
 If bleeding is excessive:

-- If bleeding still continues, call Dr. Klassman.
+- If bleeding persists, call Dr. Klassman.

-Food And Diet After Surgery
+Food and Diet After Surgery

 Contact Us With Any Additional Post-Op Questions

-If you are experiencing anything not covered in this list or simply have questions to ensure you are caring properly for your health after periodontics surgery, contact us today.
+If you are experiencing anything not covered in this list, or simply have questions to ensure you are caring properly for your health after periodontics surgery, contact us today.
 We are always here to help you achieve the best results.